WAVE Training & Consulting LLC

 Core Topics by Month

-Kickoff Sept 23rd - after that sessions will be the first Tuesday of each month
+Kickoff February 17th - after that sessions will be the Third Tuesday of each month

 | Month | Dates | Core Topic | Key Practices |